Borrowing

 There are multiple coins that have a volatile price.
 One of the solutions to protecting users from volatile coins, we create a borrow weight feature so borrowing a volatile coin will be much “expensive”.
 The terms of expensive here mean you can only borrow less volatile coins with such collateral.
 Borrow weight will affect the amount of debt you have.
 This is how your debt is calculated:

-For example, there are SUI and SCA assets pools.
+For example, there are SUI and USDC assets pools.

-SUI has a more stable price rather than SCA, hence we set the Borrow Weight to be 1 and 1.5 respectively. and then you deposited 1 BTC that is worth $10,000 to the collateral pool with Collateral Weight equal to 70% and your collateral value is $7,000 (70% of $10,000).
+USDC has a more stable price than SUI, hence we set the Borrow Weight to be 1 and 1.25 respectively. and then you deposited 1 BTC that is worth $10,000 to the collateral pool with a Collateral Weight equal to 70% and your collateral value is $7,000 (70% of $10,000).

 A flash loan is a type of loan where a user borrows assets with no upfront collateral and returns the borrowed assets within the same blockchain transaction.
 Because Scallop only charges fees according to the time value of the coin, and from the blockchain's perspective flash loans are held for a duration of 0 seconds, they are entirely free on Scallop (ignoring Sui gas fee costs).